dwyl/home/README.md

 discover like-minded people and focus on solving big problems.

-**`home`** is _not_ a "coding bootcamp" like "FullStack Academy" (YC S12) and it's not an AirBnB (YC W09) it's more akin to a Recurse Center (_self-directed learning_) meets cost-effective "high-end hostel". with _privacy_ and plenty of space to think, exercise and work.
+**`home`** is _not_ a "coding bootcamp" like "FullStack Academy" (YC S12) and it's not an AirBnB (YC W09) it's more akin to a Recurse Center (YC S10) https://www.recurse.com/ (_self-directed learning_) meets cost-effective "high-end hostel". with _privacy_ and plenty of space to think, exercise and work.